spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 !!! warning "OData Version Differences"
     There are different implementations for Fiori Elements depending on the OData version.

-To start the Spreadsheet Upload Dialog, add a button in your Fiori Elements App.
+To start the Spreadsheet Upload Dialog, add a button to your Fiori Elements app.
 The [Guided Development](https://blogs.sap.com/2021/08/16/getting-up-to-speed-with-sap-fiori-tools-guided-development-overview/) extension is a recommended way to add a custom action:

 ![Guided Development](./../images/guided_development.png){ loading=lazy }

-After adding the custom action, implement your custom code either with [V2](#custom-code_1) or [V4](#custom-code).
+After adding the custom action, implement your custom code using either [OData V2](#custom-code_1) or [OData V4](#custom-code).
 You can also use a controller extension in Fiori Elements.
-See the [Fiori Elements V4 Example App](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/tree/main/examples/packages/ordersv4fe) for an example.
+For an example, see the [Fiori Elements V4 Example App](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/tree/main/examples/packages/ordersv4fe).

 ## Starting with Fiori Elements (OData V4)

 ### Manifest.json Extension

 Here is an example of a custom action from the [sample app](https://github.com/spreadsheetimporter/ui5-cc-spreadsheetimporter/blob/main/examples/packages/ordersv4fe/webapp/manifest.json) for the object page.
 This example adds a button to the order items table on the object page.
 If there are multiple tables, always specify the relevant `tableId`.
-Use `"enabled": "{ui>/isEditable}"` to automatically disable the button when the page is not in edit mode.
+By using `"enabled": "{ui>/isEditable}"`, you can automatically disable the button when the page is not in edit mode.

 ```json
 "OrdersObjectPage": {